kevin-zhaoshuai/patch-web-docker/README.md

 **: Git code container need to connect the mysql db container using --link when "docker run" or modify the docker-compose ymal

+2016.03.06
+Begin port it to fleet and CoreOS

 TODO:
-add apache2 to Django container add get docker ip address scripter for git_work.py Using fleet to orchestrate the container
+Using Kubernetes to deploy
 Add loading balance